OpenBCI/Documentation/website/docs/Software/CompatibleThirdPartySoftware/01-Matlab.md

 You can also stream live OpenBCI data into MATLAB using the Lab Streaming Layer either from the OpenBCI GUI or from Python.
 Here, we will go over how to import data from the OpenBCI GUI.

 Open the OpenBCI GUI and "Start System" with your setup as you would do.
 On the widget dropdown menu, select "Networking".
-At the right upper corner of the Networking widget there is another dropdown menu.
+At the right upper corner of the Networking widget, there is another dropdown menu.
 Select "LSL."

 <img src="https://media.giphy.com/media/Rkol8EcqWbtNEeBrH9/giphy.gif" width="80%" />

-Now you can select the OpenBCI Data you want to send, the Name of the LSL stream, the data advertised by the LSL and the number of channels you will be sending.
+Now you can select the OpenBCI Data you want to send, the Name of the LSL stream, the data advertised by the LSL, and the number of channels you will be sending.
 Once you select your parameters make sure to turn on your LSL stream at the bottom of the widget.
 Then click start and you are ready to go.

 #### Import the LSL stream into MATLAB